pramesh-exe/StegIF/README.md

 In this project, Vue is extended with Vuetify, so pre-made Vuetify components can be used.
 All Vuetify components can be found [here](https://vuetifyjs.com/en/components/all/).

 ## AI statement

-During the preparation of this work, I used ChatGPT to generate code or find bugs in my code while creating the experiment environment and the graphs for data analysis.
-ChatGPT never received any participant data.

-Additionally, I used Adobe Firefly to generate background images for the game to improve aesthetics.
-Other images used in the experiment, are either licensed to be able to used in this project, or have been drawn by myself.

-After using these services, I thoroughly reviewed and edited the content as needed, taking full responsibility for the final outcome.